 · Coloring with Solvents Injection Molding:

 This is one of the techniques that make this approach of color mixing the most straightforward.
-Uncolored pellets are sprayed with a solvent in this manner, ensuring that the pellets used will not offer any challenges or discrepancies when they are put into service.
+Spray uncolored pellets with solvent to prevent challenges or discrepancies during service.
 Furthermore, it assures that the pellets injected for molding are durable and dependable enough to withstand the process.

 The one item that can be difficult to regulate is the pigment-to-plastic ratio, which, similar to the preceding remark about color-mixing in injection molding, should maintain a 50-50 ratio, or, in the best case scenario, 2% by volume.
 Examining the ratio can be difficult because it requires examining the pigment-to-plastic ratio.
 When the ratio is satisfactory, the injection process can begin.